wl2522/MSR2/README.md

 ## Contents

-* [baseline](): the Python code for our baseline prediction model and our predicted outcomes for the 2018 Midterm Elections
+* [baseline](): Python code for our baseline prediction model and our predicted outcomes 2018 Midterm Elections
-* [demographics](): supplementary data that was used to either augment our model or impute missing data
+* [demographics](): supplementary data that was used to augment our model or impute missing data
-* [psychometric](): a collection of models that incorporate various psychometric variables and models without pychometric variables that were used as a baseline comparison
+* [psychometric](): a collection of models that incorporate various psychometric variables along with the models without pychometric variables that were used as a baseline comparison
-*
+* [authoritarianism](): Python code for our prediction model that includes identification with authoritarianism as an additional variable and updated predictions for the 2018 Midterm Elections produced by this model